Adobe Walls, Texas

 Adobe Walls is a ghost town in Hutchinson County, 17 mi northeast of Stinnett, in the U.S. state of Texas.
 It was established in 1843 as a trading post for buffalo hunters and local Native American trade in the vicinity of the Canadian River.
 It later became a ranching community.
-Historically, Adobe Walls is the site of two decisive battles between Native Americans and settlers.
-In November 1864 First Battle of Adobe Walls, Native Americans successfully repelled attacking troops led by Kit Carson.
-Ten years later, on June 27, 1874, known as the Second Battle of Adobe Walls, civilians at the Adobe Walls trading post successfully fought off an attack by a war party of mainly Comanche and Cheyenne warriors led by the Comanche chief Quanah Parker.
-The second battle led to a military campaign which resulted in Indian relocation to Indian Territory.
+Historically, Adobe Walls is the site of two battles between Native Americans and settlers.
+In the November 1864 First Battle of Adobe Walls, Native Americans successfully repelled attacking troops led by Kit Carson.
+Ten years later, on June 27, 1874, known as the Second Battle of Adobe Walls, civilians at the Adobe Walls trading post successfully fought off an attack by a war party composed primarily of Comanche and Cheyenne warriors led by the Comanche chief Quanah Parker.
+The second battle led to a military campaign, which resulted in Indian relocation to Indian Territory.

 On May 22, 1978, the Adobe Walls site was added to the National Register of Historic Places in Texas, and in 1979 recognized as a Texas state archeological landmark.

 Establishment

 As early as 1835, the trading firm Bent, St. Vrain & Company, housed in teepees and temporary log cabins, established seasonal trade with Native Americans.
-In 1843, the Company established a log structure trading site on what is now known as Bent Creek in Hutchinson County.
+In 1843, the company established a log structure trading site on what is now known as Bent Creek in Hutchinson County.
 In 1845, they replaced the log structure with an adobe brick, single-entrance fort spanning 80 feet (24m) square, with walls that rose 9 ft.
 The fort was closed in 1848, due to Indian depredations.
 The last trading trip sponsored by the company was held in the winter of 1848, and in the spring of 1849, William Bent found part of his livestock slaughtered by local Indians.
-In response he blew up the remains of the interior of the fort and departed the panhandle of Texas.
+In response, he blew up the remains of the interior of the fort and departed the Panhandle of Texas.

 By the time of the battles decades later, the adobe structure was permanently abandoned, leaving only crumbling adobe walls.
 In 1874, a new complex was erected north of the ruins by traders from Kansas.
-About a mile north of the Fort Adobe ruins the Myers and Leonard store was created by merchants from Kansas after the destruction of the adobe walls in March 1874.
+About a mile north of the Fort Adobe ruins, the Myers and Leonard store was created by merchants from Kansas after the destruction of the adobe walls in March 1874.

 "Bent's Creek, west of the Walls, flowed from the northwest in a southeasterly direction to the Canadian, passing close to the ruins of old Adobe Walls, about a mile and a quarter south of the new Adobe Walls...East of Adobe Walls lay the open valley of Adobe Walls Creek, terminating in a growth of willows, cottonwoods, hackberry, chinaberry, and stunted elms that fringed this stream...".